5a-lil/Coding_Basics_Lesson/README.md

 When your read the lessons if something appears weird and not clear to you, don't panic it will come with time.
 If you think you skipped something, don't go back go forward.
 DON'T GO BACK EVER EVER EVER !
+It is recommended to start with the python language to exercise yourself.
 ### Topic
 In this lesson you will learn basics needed to learn any language or just start coding in general.
 ### Brief intro